iampj/secplus601/chapter05.md

  - Weak defaults

 ### **Communication Considerations**
- - 5G
+ - `5G` - 5G can reach peak speeds higher than 4G
- - Narrow-band
+ - `Narrow-band` - As the name implies, narrow-band signals have a very narrow frequency range.
- - Baseband radio
+ - `Baseband radio` - Baseband radio signal include frequencies that are very near zero.
+They are typically used when transferring data over cable rather than air.
- - Subscriber identity module (SIM) cards
+ - `Subscriber identity module (SIM) cards` - Mobile devices such as smartphones and tablets.
- - Zigbee
+ - `Zigbee` - is a suite of communication protocols used for smaller networks, such as within a home for home automation.